calderwoodra/blog/what_is_intelligence/README.md

 <summary>People who reach impressive milestones in an average amount of time</summary>
 <p style="margin-left: 1rem; margin-top: .25rem">
-My thinking here is that with enough discipline and motivation, anyone can achieve impressive things (like playing the violin really well or solving a Rubik's Cube in under 10 seconds), but in order to reach these milestones in impressive amounts of time you'll need independent thought
+My thinking here is that with enough discipline and motivation, anyone can achieve impressive things (like playing the violin really well or solving a Rubik's Cube in under 30 seconds), but in order to reach these milestones in impressive amounts of time you'll need independent thought to advance faster than average.
 <br />
 </details>